-The first half of 2021’s art news was dominated by the return to auctions, the debate over public works of art, new pieces by Banksy and the rise of the NFT art market, and not too much has changed throughout the third quarter of the year which saw some more Banksy news, a lot of NFT news, and an unexpected crossover of both.
+The first half of 2021’s art news was dominated by the return to auctions, the debate over public works of art, new pieces by Banksy and the rise of the NFT art market; and not much has changed throughout the third quarter of the year which saw some more Banksy news, a lot of NFT news, and an unexpected crossover of both.

 As Coronavirus continued to impact society with sudden emergences of new variants, divisions over vaccines and lockdowns, and, particularly in the UK, continued high levels of infection, tensions continued to linger about returning to bustling London art galleries or attending real-world auctions.
-With little doubt the main beneficiary of this was the NFT market which typically exists entirely online, and has electrified interest from speculative art investors and many in the cryptocurrency community.
+With little doubt the main beneficiary of this was the contemporary NFT art market which typically exists entirely online, and has electrified interest from speculative art investors and many in the cryptocurrency community.

 NFT art news includes more problem fakes, and tradition meeting the blockchain